miniex/maidenx/docs/support.md

 > This conversion happens automatically in the framework to ensure type compatibility during different operations, as boolean values (true/false) need to be represented as numeric values (1/0) when used in mathematical contexts.

 > [!IMPORTANT]
+> Automatic differentiation in MaidenX only supports floating-point types.
+> Integer and boolean types cannot be used with gradient computation.

+> [!IMPORTANT]
 > MPS (Metal Performance Shaders) does not support 64-bit data types (uint64, int64, float64).
 > When using MPS as your compute device, please use 32-bit or lower precision data types instead.